swyxio/awesome-dev-podcasts/README.md

 - **The Economist: Babbage**: The Economist tech column for free
 - **Exponent.fm**: Ben Thompson talks about his weekly articles
 - **FreeCodeCamp podcast**: good FCC articles read aloud
-- **Impostor Syndrome**: Shameless self plug! long form stories of a panel of people before, during, and after a bootcamp
-- **Second Career Devs**: Kyle Shevlin talks to career changers into development

 # Dead Podcasts with good backlogs